collectivemedia/binr/README.md

 binr
 ====

-R package for binning potentially unevenly distributed values in a vector into evenly distributed groups (bins).
+R package that provides algorithms for cutting numerical values
+    exhibiting a potentially highly skewed distribution into evenly distributed groups (bins).
+This functionality can be applied for binning discrete values, such as counts, as well as for discretization of continuous values, for example, during generation of features used in machine learning algorithms.